Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Carving-Lino.md

 </figure>

 I drew some simple varying lines to practice with the lino tools; I thought it best to first test out the accuracy and trouble-shoot before carving out my final design.

 I tested both cheap and high-quality carving tools on the lino.
-The cheaper tools were inconsistent, with duller blades that created rough, untidy lines and made a clean cut on the lino quite difficult.
+The cheaper tools were inconsistent, with duller blades that created rough, untidy lines.
+This made clean cuts in the lino difficult to achieve.

 <figure class="flex-right" style="max-width: 12rem; margin-left: 1rem;">
     <img src="/Lyssis-Designs/Images/PrintMaking/PracticeCarving2.jpg">